fmerg/vsslib/README.md

 const { share, binding } = await parsePedersenPacket(ctx, commitments, publicBytes, packet);
 ```

-> **Note**
-> The secret `binding` is used used during the implicit verification operation and can be
-> discarded.

 > **Warning**
 > Throws error if the included share is found invalid
 against the provided commitments and public reference.

+The included secret `binding` is implicitly used during verification and can be
+discarded.

 #### Standalone verification of secret share

-If sent through different channels, a share can be directly verified against the
+A share can be directly verified against the broadcast commitments
-broadcast commitments and public referece using the secret binding.
+and public referece using the included binding.

 ```js
 import { verifyPedersenCommitments } from "vsslib";